 Recently it seems that fear was everywhere, multifaceted and solid.
 But the community of fear cannot take the place of a political community.
 Hence the need to overcome it, or at least to deconstruct it.
 This is what Helga Pollak-Kinsky actively undertook for decades after her return to Vienna in 1957, the town she had to leave in 1938.

 In 2016, almost half a century later, when Johanna Tinzl's project was realized, Helga Pollak-Kinsky, approaching her 90th birthday, was able to affirm that fear finally left her.

 Sadly, Helga Pollak-Kinsky passed away on November 14, 2020.
 (Addendum)

 Text: Anne Faucheret

-KISS (01.07. - 30.09.2020) presents a series of artistic contributions and works, commissioned by Kunsthalle Wien, which will be on view in public space in the summer and early fall of 2020.
-The artists Eva Egermann, Thomas Geiger, Elke Silvia Krystufek, Rade Petrasevic, Margot Pilz, Johanna Tinzl … are invited to engage in an act of social and cultural intimacy in the city and to realize projects that reduce the distance between contemporary art practices and their audiences.
+KISS (01.07. - 30.09.2020) presented a series of artistic contributions and works, commissioned by Kunsthalle Wien, which were on view in public space in the summer and early fall of 2020.
+The artists Eva Egermann, Thomas Geiger, Elke Silvia Krystufek, Rade Petrasevic, Margot Pilz, Johanna Tinzl … were invited to engage in an act of social and cultural intimacy in the city and to realize projects that reduced the distance between contemporary art practices and their audiences.

-Their works unfold from the current conditions and consequences of physical distancing, when all the power and potential embodied in the kiss seems to dissipate in awkwardness and insecurity and also the meaning of public space itself has been undergoing a complex transformation.
+Their works unfolded from the - at that time - current conditions and consequences of physical distancing, when all the power and potential embodied in the kiss seemed to dissipate in awkwardness and insecurity and also the meaning of public space itself had been undergoing a complex transformation.